yunyaogu/yunyaogu.github.io/README.md

 # ReddeningNeckThanJudging
-# Less Judging More Support.
+# Less Judging to support all types of work.

 # Now practicing telling more low class jokes to network, or simply keeping up with #AlphaTrend like pulling out thick neck.